-The Editorial Board of Acta Juridica and its publishers, Juta & Company Limited, have established an annual prize for the award to the best student, if of sufficient merit, in RDI 1004H South African Private Law: System and Context and RDL1003W Foundations of South African Law.
-The prize is a set of all available issues of Acta Juridica
+The Editorial Board of Acta Juridica and its publishers, Juta & Company Limited, have established an annual prize for the award to the best student, if of sufficient merit, in RDL1004H South African Private Law: System and Context and RDL1003W Foundations of South African Law.
+The prize is a set of all available issues of Acta Juridica.

-Cliffe Dekker Hofmeyr Prize - Best Preliminary Level
+Cliffe Dekker Hofmeyr Prize

-Cliffe Dekker Hofmeyr have established a prize of R5 000 for the best student at Preliminary Level i.e. Foundations of SA Law, Law of Persons and Family, Comparative History, Constitutional Law, International Law and Law of Property.
+A prize of R5 000 is awarded to the best student at Preliminary Level i.e. Foundations of SA Law, Law of Persons and Family, Comparative History, Constitutional Law, Law of Succession and Law of Property.

-The Hogan Lovells (SA) Prize for Property Law
+The Hogan Lovells (SA) Prize